-44 Jibao and Prichard, 'The Political Economy of Property Tax in Africa'; Jibao and Prichard, 'Rebuilding Local Government Finances After Conflict'.
+46 Jibao and Prichard, 'The Political Economy of Property Tax in Africa'; Jibao and Prichard, 'Rebuilding Local Government Finances After Conflict'.

-&lt;sup>43 For more information on points based valuation in Sierra Leone and Malawi, see Paul Fish, 'Practical Aspects of Mobilising Property Tax: Experience in Sierra Leone and Malawi', Commonwealth Journal of Local Governance, no. 16/17 (2015) and Paul Fish, 'Practical Guidance Note: Training Manual for Implementing Property Tax Reform with a Points-Based Valuation'
+47 For more information on points based valuation in Sierra Leone and Malawi, see Paul Fish, 'Practical Aspects of Mobilising Property Tax: Experience in Sierra Leone and Malawi', Commonwealth Journal of Local Governance, no. 16/17 (2015) and Paul Fish, 'Practical Guidance Note: Training Manual for Implementing Property Tax Reform with a Points-Based Valuation' (ICTD, 2018).